Skip to content

 Overview

-Model aliases allow you to define short, convenient names that map to real model identifiers.
-Clients send requests using the alias, and the proxy transparently resolves it to the actual model name before routing.
+model_alias lets you define short, convenient names that map to real model identifiers.
+Clients send requests using the alias; the proxy transparently resolves it to the actual model name before routing.

 • You need to switch the underlying model without updating all clients